You are here

 • SMS Recall

-The cancellation policy of Caboolture Dental Group requires Twenty-Four (24) hours’ notice for cancellation of an appointment.
-Should the patient cancel without the required notice period, it is at the Owners/Senior Management’s discretion as to whether a cancellation fee is to be charged, and if so, what this amount may be.
-In the event we are unable to accommodate a patient’s request for an appointment at a specific time/date, consultation with the treating dental practitioner will be sought, and also placed on the cancellation list.
-A minimum of three (3) “Emergency Appointments” are kept available for on the day emergencies each day.
-These are accessible from 7.30am each morning.
+The cancellation policy of Caboolture Dental Group requires Twenty-Four (24) hours' notice for the cancellation of an appointment.
+Should the patient cancel without the required notice period, it is at the Owners/Senior Management’s discretion as to whether a cancellation fee is to be charged and, if so, what this amount may be.
+In the event we are unable to accommodate a patient’s request for an appointment at a specific time/date, consultation with the treating dental practitioner will be sought and also placed on the cancellation list.
+A minimum of three (3) “Emergency Appointments” are kept available for on-the-day emergencies each day.
+These are accessible from 7.30 am each morning.
 Patients requiring prompt treatment where there are no appointments available are given the option to attend the practice as a “Stand By” patient.
 The patient is welcome to wait until the dentist is available, being aware that this may only be temporary treatment to get out of immediate trouble.
-The time frame for stand by patients each day will be at the dentist / reception staffs’ discretion.
+The time frame for stand by patients each day will be at the dentist/reception staff's discretion.
 If a patient has not arrived for their appointment time, we will attempt to contact them.
-At this instance it will be determined with the time still available if the dentist is happy to proceed with appointment or if the appointment is rescheduled.
+At this instance, it will be determined with the time still available if the dentist is happy to proceed with the appointment or if the appointment is rescheduled.
 If a patient fails to attend their appointment 3 times, a letter is sent to them stating our cancellation policy.
 Also, future appointments will require a deposit paid before any further appointments or treatment occurs.
 Appointments over 2 hours require a $100 deposit payable on booking..
-Any appointments that have a lab component (e.g. dentures / crowns) require a minimum of $500 deposit.
+Any appointments that have a lab component (e.g. dentures/crowns) require a minimum of $500 deposit.
 The time payable for these will be discussed at the initial appointment.
-Any complex dental appointments with Dr Richard French require a $100 booking deposit & 50% deposit of total dental fee 2 weeks prior to appointment.
+Any complex dental appointments with Dr Richard French require a $100 booking deposit & 50% deposit of the total dental fee two weeks prior to the appointment.

 Safety